gominecraft/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 Simple!

+Notes for the following section:
+* examplepack, samplefolder and sampleimage are placeholders.
+* Files and folder names should be kept simple and short.
+You **must** only use alpha-numeric **and** all lowercase.
+* It's important to make sure the names in the JSON file content are the same as the real file paths.

+If you need images to test with, here's a pair of valid images you can use: [sampleimage.png](https://github.com/DenizenScript/Denizen-Beginners-Guide/raw/master/source/guides/non-denizen/images/denizen_pack_image.png), [sampleimage2.png](https://github.com/DenizenScript/Denizen-Beginners-Guide/raw/master/source/guides/non-denizen/images/denizen_pack_image2.png)

+Keeping in mind the notes above, follow the steps below:

-Step 1: In your resource pack, make sure you have a pack-specific folder.
-Many other features expect you to override the `minecraft` folder, but this one allows you to just make your own.
-So instead of `assets/minecraft/font`, you'll have `assets/examplepack/font` (but replace `examplepack` with the name of your pack... or any simple identifier you prefer).
+In your resource pack, make sure you have a pack-specific folder.
+Many other features expect you to override the `minecraft` folder, this one allows you to just make your own.

-Step 2: inside `assets/examplepack/font`, create a file named something like `examplefont.json` (but again, name it whatever you want to identify it - say `gui.json` or `particles.json` or something).
+The process:

+1. Create the following path: `assets/examplepack/font`
+2. Inside `assets/examplepack/font`, create a file relevant to the font.
+  * Example: `gui.json`
-Step 3: inside that json file, add the following:
+3. Inside that json file, add the following sample:

 ```json
 {
   "providers": [